AxaFrance/ecotag/README.md

 - loop is used to execute the task indefinitely.
 - script will execute a user-defined script on files stored in a repository.
 - compare is used to compare two sets of json files; the resulting json file can be used to see the results with the help of the server.
-- dataset is used to generate a dataset file which will contain all annotations made on json files with the help of Ml-Cli front.
+- dataset is used to generate a dataset file which will contain all annotations (of a same, user-specified type and configuration) made on json files with the help of Ml-Cli front.

 # Getting started